shill1729/ellph/README.md

     python make_plots.py

-This produces the executable:
+This produces and runs the executable:

     build/output/benchmark_stats2

-VS Code users may rely on the CMake Tools extension, which automatically configures and builds the project.

 ## Running the Benchmark